This is an advertisement

 “Many people feel that they simply don’t have time to learn new technology,” Bob says.
 “For lawyers, it is imperative.
 If you represent people in court cases, you need to understand how people are using technology in their daily lives to even understand what might be subject to discovery in a case and how to advocate for your clients’ best interests.
 You also find new ways to communicate with clients about their cases that are very appealing to today’s savvy clientele.
 Time spent in professional development learning technology pays you back in efficiency and satisfied clients down the line.”

 Bob’s passion for technology is an extension of his natural curiosity.
-He has spent most of his career in the area of medical malpractice, particularly in the area of medical devices and medications.
-He has practiced law for nearly a quarter of a century, learning lots along the way and wanting to continue his education every day as he researches cases.
-“What I really enjoy about my work is the research it takes to discover how a medical procedure, drug or device is supposed to work, and then finding out why it did not work,” Bob says.
-“It requires analytic abilities and knowledge of how health care institutions work.
+He has spent most of his career in the area of personal injury, product liability and mass tort; particularly in the areas of automobile accidents, consumer products/medical devices, and medications.
+He has practiced law for over 30 years, learning lots along the way and wanting to continue his education every day as he researches cases.
+“What I really enjoy about my work is the research it takes to discover how a product, drug or device is supposed to work, and then finding out why it did not work,” Bob says.
+“It requires analytic abilities and knowledge on how the product should work.
 The experience I have and the extensive contacts I’ve developed are essential to building a good case.”

-Among the benefits is a growing database of top-notch national medical experts, often who are uniquely qualified to consult with the firm and sometimes provide expert testimony in a case.
-“The key to developing a good medical malpractice case is finding the person who has the best expertise in the area you’re dealing with,” Bob says.
-“Each person often has experience in a very specific area of medicine, and the more narrow and deep their knowledge in that field, the better their testimony and help in a case.”
+Among the benefits is a growing database of top-notch national experts, often who are uniquely qualified to consult with the firm and sometimes provide expert testimony in a case.
+“The key to developing a good product liability or personal injury case is finding the person who has the best expertise in the area you’re dealing with,” Bob says.
+“Each person often has experience in a very specific area, and the more narrow and deep their knowledge in that field, the better their testimony and help in a case.”

 Among Bob’s most notable cases was handling a class action suit against Merck for damages due to its Vioxx, which it removed from the market.
 In that case, Bob represented 19 clients for more than five years.
 “One of our strengths is that we have a very capable and stable staff, and we have the ability to follow things through consistently for years if necessary,” Bob says of ELPO.
 “In this case, there were many plaintiffs from our area and we were up against a large corporation in a distant area, which made the work all the more difficult.”

-Outside of his medical malpractice work, Bob has also become known as a competent, fair and impartial mediator, working with both sides in a case to come to resolution.
+Outside of his personal injury work, Bob has also become known as a competent, fair and impartial mediator, working with both sides in a case to come to resolution.
 Mediation has become much more common in recent years as court dockets have gotten crowded and costs of litigation have climbed.
 A natural negotiator, Bob enjoys finding the points on which both sides can agree and end a dispute.
 “Mediation is one of my favorite things to do as an attorney,” Bob says.
 “I see this business increasing in the coming years and I anticipate that my experience with many different lawyers throughout the country will be a great benefit in helping two sides reach agreement.
 Mediation for others also helps me negotiate my own cases.”
+Bob also spent half of his career representing insurance companies and understands the complexities of working both sides of the case, which has resulted in a 90% + success rate in resolving cases.

 • Kentucky, 1990